 This course introduces the fundamental design elements of databases constructed for activities that support the publishing process.
 This includes building databases comprised of information and digital assets.
 Projects may include composing publications, creating and distributing personalized documents through the web and in print.
 (Prerequisites: MAAT-106 and MAAT-271 or ISTE-305 or equivalent courses.)
 Lab 3, Lecture 2 (Spring).

-Professional and Technical Writing (WI)
+Professional and Technical Writing (WI-PR)

 This course prepares students to engage in a variety of written and oral communications necessary in academic and business environments with an emphasis on technical writing.
 Students are expected to produce appropriate audience-centered written materials that achieve a desired purpose based on techniques, organization, format, and style.
 Formal technical reports and presentations are required.
 Students must pass this course with a grade of B or higher prior to graduation or pass the Writing Competency Test.
 (Prerequisites: Completion of First Year Writing (FYW) requirement is required prior to enrolling in this class.)
 Lecture 3 (Fall, Spring).

 An introduction to the principles of effective written technical communication for professional environments.
 Topics include memos, business letters, summary activity reports, technical proposals, and research papers.
 (Pre-requisites: This course is restricted to PACK-BS or NMEP-BS students.

 Co-requisites: First Year Writing (FYW).)
 Lecture 3 (Fall, Spring).

 General Education – Mathematical Perspective B: Introduction to Statistics I